dinde451/jarr.d1/Jarulfs_Guide.md

 Nothing: 60%

-  - > Barrels can only exist in church, catacombs, caves and hell.
+  - > Barrels can only exist in Church, Catacombs, Caves and Hell.

   - > Pods can only exist in the Hive.